benwilber/tinysse/README.md

   sub.id = uuid()

   -- Return the sub request to the server or it
-  -- it will be rejected and the client will be disconnected immediately return sub end
+  -- will be rejected and the client will be disconnected immediately return sub end